 DGS Case Study

-Here you will find the process DGS used to develop a solution to effectively monitor and support the transition to telework.
+Here you will find the process used by the Department of General Services (DGS) to develop a solution to effectively monitor and support the transition to telework.

 DGS dashboard measures telework use and impacts

 - From tools to impact: How DGS’ transition to telework saved millions of miles

 - How DGS automated telework tracking and measuring impact